Windows Server hardware products will be required to include certain security implementations by default, starting in January, Microsoft announced.

 While Microsoft will require Secure Boot for new Windows Server machines in January, it recently admitted that Secure Boot really isn't up to the task of protecting firmware, at least at the PC level.
 That detail arose when Microsoft explained its Secured Core PCs approach back in October.
 Secured Core PCs use a combination of TPM 2.0 and Windows Defender System Guard technologies to provide protections at the boot level.

 My name is Fırat Boyan.
-I am a System and Network Engineer (MCSE), IT Trainer (MCT) and a freelance Sworn Translator from English into Turkish and from Turkish into English affiliated with a Notary Office.
 I was born in Alanya, which is one of the counties of the Antalya city, in 1985.
-I have been living in Istanbul since 2008 and providing service in the field of Information Technologies for 15 years.
-I currently work for MİRSİS Information Technologies as a Senior System Specialist and I have been providing System and Network trainings as an MCT-Microsoft Certified Trainer affiliated with Network Akademi, which is the most leading educational institution rendering trainings of Information Technologies.
-I also provide IT Consultancy Services for corporate companies on an individual basis.
+I am a Senior System Engineer, Microsoft Certified Trainer (MCT) and a freelance Sworn Translator from English into Turkish and from Turkish into English affiliated with a Notary Office.
+I have been living in Istanbul since 2008 and providing service in the field of Information Technologies for 18 years.
+I currently work for Data Market as a Senior Cloud Engineer and I have been providing System and Network trainings as a Microsoft Certified Trainer (MCT) affiliated with Bilge Adam, which renders trainings in the field of Information Technologies.
+I also provide IT Consultancy Services for corporate companies.
 Please visit the page About Me to get more detailed information about me and to review the Microsoft certifications I have.